jaymar921/jaymar921/README.md

 <br />

 # 💫About Me :
 I'm <b>Jayharron Mar Abejar</b> a Filipino Programmer, I live in Cebu City, Philippines, I'm a BSIT graduate from University of Cebu Main Campus - Bath of 2023.
-I'm also a plugin developer at [SpigotMC ](https://www.spigotmc.org/resources/authors/1073076/) where I posted my plugins, If you want to know more about me, you can view my portfolio at [Jayharron Abejar](https://jayharronabejar.info/)
+I'm also a former plugin developer at [SpigotMC ](https://www.spigotmc.org/resources/authors/1073076/) where I posted my plugins, If you want to know more about me, you can view my portfolio at [Jayharron Abejar](https://jayharronabejar.vercel.app/)

 I'm your IT maestro, committed to revolutionizing solutions through tech!
 My expertise?
 Dominating the backend with ASP.NET C# and the sleek Flask micro-framework.
 NodeJS and C# fuel my freelancing and work adventures.
 Imagine web marvels in ASP.NET MVC, Blazor, and ReactJS, backed by MYSQL, MongoDB and the mighty Entity Framework.
 My secret?
 I thrive on tech innovation and an insatiable appetite for learning.
 Ready for the future?
 Let's journey together! 💻✨🚀